Description

 Vanilla, lemon, floral.
 Silky body and balanced acidity.

-Cultivation methods in the region remain largely traditional.
-Farmers in Yirgacheffe often intercrop their coffee plants with other crops.
-This method is common among smallholders because it maximizes land use and provides food for families.
+Farming methods in the region remain largely traditional.
+Farmers in Yirgacheffe typically intercrop their coffee plants with other crops.
+This method is common among smallholder farmers because it maximizes land use and provides food for their families.

-In addition to this traditional polyculture system, most of the farms are organic by default.
-And most of the agricultural work is done manually by the direct family.
+In addition to this traditional mixed-cropping system, most farms are organic by default.
+And most of the farm work is done by hand by immediate family members.

-To take advantage of the great weather, Washed Station offers Training to help growers improve cherry quality.
-This Training focuses on cherry harvesting and transportation procedures.
+To take advantage of the wonderful weather, the Washed Station Washed Training help farmers improve the quality of their cherries.
+This Training on cherry harvesting and transportation procedures.

-The cherries are then pulped and fermented for 36 to 48 hours in the station's 12 standardized fermentation tanks.
+The cherries are then destemmed and fermented for 36 to 48 hours in the station’s 12 standardized fermentation tanks.
 After fermentation, the parchment is washed with clean water and transferred to some of the 280 raised drying beds.
-The parchment is raked frequently to ensure uniform drying.
+The parchment is raked frequently to ensure even drying.
 The drying process takes approximately 18 days.